microchip-pic-avr-examples/avr128da48-cnano-8bit-mdfu-client-mplab-mcc/README.md

 5. Use the **pymdfu** host tool to transfer the application image file to the bootloader.

+> [!Tip]:
-**Tip**: The COM port of the MCU is found using the MPLAB Data Visualizer.
+> The COM port of the MCU is found using the MPLAB Data Visualizer.

 **Example Command:**